-With nonmonotonic loan contract terms, our results bear on applications of the partial-equilibrium analysis.
+With nonmonotonic loan contract terms, our results can contradict predictions from partial-equilibrium analysis.
 For example, Boot et al. (1991) predict that the interestrate spread between risky and risk-free debt is monotonically declining in the value of collateral offered by the borrower.
 Indeed, the Federal Reserve Bank of Chicago's National Financial Conditions Index (NCFI) applies the monotonic relationship.
-In short, an increase in interest rate spreads, for example, is interpreted as tighter credit conditions.6
+In short, an increase in interest rate spreads, for example, is interpreted as tighter credit